Marklogic-retired/marklogic-data-hub/_pages/understanding/projectstructure.md

                |- ...
                |- harmonizeflow N
                |- REST
+      |- mappings
+        |- mappingName 1
+          |- mappingName-0.mapping.json
+          |- ...
+          |- mappingName-N.mapping.json
    |- user-config
    |- .tmp
 ```
 ### build.gradle
-This file allows you to use [Gradle](https://gradle.org/) to configure and manage your data hub instance.
+This file enables you to use [Gradle](https://gradle.org/) to configure and manage your data hub instance.
 Visit the [Gradle website](https://gradle.org/) for full documentation on how to configure it.

 ### gradle
 This directory houses the gradle wrapper.
 When you provision a new DHF project you get the gradle wrapper.
 Gradle wrapper is a specific, local version of gradle.
 You can use the wrapper to avoid having to install gradle on your system.